-On the East Fork Millicoma, Coos County’s Nesika Park has public access to some excellent fishing spots.
+On the East Fork Millicoma, which also gets a pretty decent shot of hatchery winter fish, Coos County’s Nesika Park has public access to some excellent fishing spots.

 The Coquille River enters the Pacific Ocean at Bandon.
-The main river and especially its tributaries produce well over 2,000 winter steelhead some seasons.
+The main river and especially its tributaries produce well over 2,000 winter steelhead many seasons.

-The South Fork is the top producer because it continues to get the most hatchery smolts (70,000 at last report) and has plenty of angler access, both for bank and boat anglers.
+The South Fork is the top producer because it continues to get the most hatchery smolts and has plenty of angler access, both for bank and boat anglers.
 It joins the North Fork just downstream from Myrtle Point.

 Also on this website, more articles about steelhead fishing around Oregon: